trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 <img src="/posts/2024-06-11_asd/images/packageeditor.png">

-- In the package editor, click on package files, right click on the "Package" and add the following appropriate files
+- In the package editor, click on package files, right-click on the "Package" and add the following appropriate files

 <img src="/posts/2024-06-11_asd/images/rightclick.png" width=1000px;>

 <img src="/posts/2024-06-11_asd/images/filestocopy.png" width=1000px;>

-- You can edit files directly in the package editor byt right clicking and selecting edit.
+- You can edit files directly in the package editor by right-clicking and selecting edit.
 Let's modify the config file to point to our staging script called Hotfix.ps1.
 In this example, I enabled the powershell window to debug any errors.

 ```javascript
 {